anna099/hegel/self-consciousness/1-desire.md

 otherness that desire involves (since desire is always desire for an other) is what gives self-consciousness its *determinate* content, setting it apart from mere tautology.

+#### The Dependency of Selfhood {#depen}

+In order for self-consciousness to actually express something beyond tautology -- that is, in order for it to *really be* self-consciousness -- it must recognise an Other for the sake of distinguishing itself from the Other.
+(We saw this same route to determinacy in *Perception*, when consciousness posited the thing as an 'excluding One'.)
+Thus, 'I am myself' must become something like, 'I am *not you*'.
+This negation of the Other is no ordinary negation, but a *sublation* -- a determinate negation -- that, in negating the Other, affirms the self.
+'Self-consciousness is therefore only certain of itself through the sublating of this other'.[^8] Now, this sublation which affirms the self is, in fact, the acting-out of desire.
+To understand this, recall Hegel's remark regarding animals and the Eleusinian mysteries in the first chapter of the *Phenomenology*: when animals naturally come to desire food, 'they without further ado simply help themselves to them and devour them'; likewise, Ceres and Bacchus take up the drinks at their mysteries and 'bring about their nothingness'.[^9] In both scenarios, the outcome of desire is the *annihilation* of the desired object.
+At this moment, however, a dilemma arises within
+self-consciousness: 'For this sublating even to be, there must be this other'.[^10] That is to say, the self is conscious of itself only by sublating the Other, but as soon as the Other is sublated, it is gone: there is nothing left to sublate, and therefore nothing left through which the self can identify itself.